Fujifilm X100F versus Leica CL

 |Panasonic FZ2000 (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||..||..||..||..|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the CL provides a better video resolution than the X100F.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the CL provides a better video resolution than the X100F.
 It can shoot movie footage at 4K/30p, while the Fujifilm is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The X100F and the CL are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The following table reports on some other key feature differences and similarities of the Fujifilm X100F, the Leica CL, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Fujifilm X100F and Leica CL along with similar information for a selection of comparators.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X100F (⇒ rgt)||2360||no||3.0||1040||fixed||no||4000||8.0||4.6||no|